 Free Relief

-Free relief refers to any situation where a golfer is entitled to move their ball to a more favorable position without adding a penalty stroke, as opposed to penalty relief (like declaring an unplayable lie or taking relief from a penalty area), which always costs at least one stroke.
+Free relief refers to any situation where a golfer is entitled to move their ball to a more favorable position without adding a penalty stroke, as opposed to penalty relief (like declaring an unplayable lie or taking relief from a penalty area).
+This always costs at least one stroke.
 Common free relief situations include an immovable obstruction (a cart path, sprinkler head, or permanent structure) interfering with the stance or swing, ground under repair as marked or defined by the course, an embedded ball in its own pitch-mark in closely mown areas, and several other specific conditions defined in the rules.

 Example